KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 2: Languages of Data Science/README.md

-# Week 2: Languages of Data Science
+# Languages of Data Science
+- Introduction to Python
+- Introduction to R Language
+- Introduction to SQL
+- Other Languages for Data Science
+## Summary and Assessments
+- Lesson Summary: Languages of Data Science
+- **Practice Quiz: Languages**
+- **Graded Quiz: Languages**